Using devenv with flake-parts

 Getting started

-To quickly set a project up with Nix flakes, use of nix flake init
+To quickly set up project with Nix flakes, use nix flake init:

 {